regedo00/reggiani.io/content/blog/20221113_Strava_data/index.md

 tags: ["Blog","Sport"]
 layout: single
 type: blog
+exclude: true
 ---
-A couple of weeks ago, I decided to create a **dashboard using the Strava API** to gain more insight into my workout data.
-As a longtime user of the app, I wanted to find a way to view more information about my workouts, even without a premium account 😎.
+A couple of weeks ago, I embarked on a journey to create my own dashboard using the **Strava API**.
+As a longtime user of the app, I wanted to find a way to gain more insight into my workout data without upgrading to a premium account 😎.

 &nbsp;

-My main goal was to be able to access past data and see how my training has progressed over time.
-To my surprise, I discovered that 2022 was the year I trained the most since I stopped competing in [short track](/blog/20211201_short_track/) for the Italian national team.
+My main goal was to access past data and track my training progress over time.
+And to my surprise, I discovered that 2022 was the year I trained the most since I stopped competing in [short track](/blog/20211201_short_track/) for the Italian national team.

 &nbsp;